joshuacc/ahkpm.dev/content/en/docs/commands/ahkpm_init.md

 ## Options

-- `--defaults`, `-d`: Create a an ahkpm.json file with default values.
+- `--defaults`, `-d`: Create an ahkpm.json file with default values.
 No prompts.